 The Transatlantic Trade and Investment Partnership is the widest known free trade agreement due to tenacious campaigns and focussed attention on it by activists, NGOs, campaigners, numerous bloggers, and the Green Party Group in the EU.

 In 2014 other trade agreements, such as CETA and TiSA all came to light due to this attention, illustrating the over-arching neo-liberal economic model being pushed underhandedly onto our countries.
 These trade agreements will bind all future governments into them.
 They are specifically aimed at de-regulation giving corporations powers that no government will be able to challenge under any legal framework.
 This is why they are a threat to our democracy.
 Multi-national corporations are very powerful particularly when they work together.
+You can borrow small amounts of money such as £200 from Omacl Loans.
+One of the UK's most reputable online lenders.

 The negotiations of TTIP are being done under unprecedented secrecy within the EU Commission.
 This graphic shows the path one must take to view the complicated text which requires an in-depth knowledge of corporate law to comprehend.
 Due process within EU law involves MEPs voting on the proposed TTIP.
 Its a long process and the more we fight it, the more unlikely it is to be passed.